pepijn-devries/ECOTOXr/README.md

 ### Preparing the database

-Although {`ECOTOXr`} has experimental features to search the on-line database.
+Although `{ECOTOXr}` has experimental features to search the on-line database.
 The package will reach its full potential when you build a copy of the database on your local machine.